Peer Pressure and Substance Abuse

 Everyone wants to feel like they belong.
 The result of this is that people are influenced by:

 - Other members in groups they belong to

-Whether you buckle to peer pressure to use substances as an adolescent or an adult, there is still a wide range of short- and long-term direct and indirect effects.
+Whether you succumb to peer coercion to use substances as an adolescent or an adult, there is still a wide range of short- and long-term direct and indirect effects.
 Since there are many different types of substance addiction, the physical effects of addiction can vary.
 Regardless of the substances an individual may use, some of the health consequences of substance abuse can be seen across various types of addiction.

-Short-term effects of peer pressure and drug use may include:
+Short-term effects of drug or alcohol abuse may include: